-- 23.4 - Consent of Kirkland & Ellis LLP (included in Exhibit 5.2).

-Report of Independent Registered Public Accounting Firm and audited carve-out consolidated financial statements of AARK as of and for 99.1 the years ended March 31, 2023 and 2022 (incorporated by reference to Exhibit 99.3 to the Company's current report on Form 8-K/A filed with the SEC on December 13, 2023). - Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).
-104 - 107 Filing Fee table. - Filed previously - Filed herewith - Certain identified information has been excluded from this exhibit because the Company does not believe it is material and is the type that the Company customarily treats as private and confidential.
+- Consent of Marcum LLP, independent registered accounting firm for Aeries Technology, Inc. - 23.2 Consent of KNAV CPA LLP, independent registered public accounting firm for AARK Singapore Pte.
+Ltd. and its subsidiaries. - 23.3 Consent of Walkers (Cayman) LLP (included in Exhibit 5.1). - 23.4 Consent of Norton Rose Fulbright US LLP (included in Exhibit 5.2). - 99.1 Report of Independent Registered Public Accounting Firm and audited carve-out consolidated financial statements of AARK as of and for the years ended March 31, 2023 and 2022 (incorporated by reference to Exhibit 99.3 to the Company's current report on Form 8-K/A filed with the SEC on December 13, 2023). - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101). - 107 Filing Fee table. - Filed previously - Filed herewith - Certain identified information has been excluded from this exhibit because the Company does not believe it is material and is the type that the Company customarily treats as private and confidential.
 Redacted information is indicated by "[]".